 This makes Japan with kids a whole lot more viable!

 Tip: Always avoid rush hour in the main cities.
 This is because it can sometimes get hectic and the lack of space can scare the little one.
 You will be surprised at how many people can squash into the trains at these times.
 I wouldn’t recommend it.

 The weekday rush hours peak between 8 am and 9 am in the morning, and shortly after 5 pm in the evening.

 8. Try to Travel Hands-Free

-Whilst we did indeed take our baby stroller along, we barely ever used it and I would suggest that you leave it behind altogether.
+Whilst we did indeed take our baby stroller along, we barely ever used it on our Japan trip and I would suggest that you leave it behind altogether.

 Instead, try to travel hands-free.
 We had Avalee in a baby carrier all the time.
 It just made life so much easier as we climbed many stairs at attractions or headed down all the stairs to the subways.

 We also prefer to travel with a backpack diaper bag, which is great to not only balance out the weight of our baby on the front, but also makes it easier for us to have our hands free to deal with money and tickets (and to hold our other two daughters hands at the busy train stations).